Kaija Saariaho

-Saariaho studied composition in Helsinki, Freiburg, and Paris, where she has lived since 1982.
+Saariaho studied composition in Helsinki, Freiburg, and Paris, where she also lived since 1982.
 Her research at the Institute for Research and Coordination in Acoustics/Music (IRCAM) marked a turning point in her music away from strict serialism towards spectralism.
 Her characteristically rich, polyphonic textures are often created by combining live music and electronics.

 Life and work

 Saariaho was born in Helsinki, Finland.
-She studied at the Sibelius Academy under Paavo Heininen.
+She played violin, guitar and piano growing up, and received her primary and secondary education at a Steiner school.
+In university she studied first splitting her time between studying graphic design at the Aalto University School of Arts, Design and Architecture, piano at the Helsinki Conservatorium and musicology at the University of Helsinki; and then she later studied composition at the Sibelius Academy under the guidance of Paavo Heininen.
 After attending the Darmstadt Summer Courses, she moved to Germany to study at the Hochschule für Musik Freiburg under Brian Ferneyhough and Klaus Huber.
-She found her teachers' emphasis on strict serialism and mathematical structures stifling, saying in an interview:
+She found her Freiburg teachers' emphasis on strict serialism and mathematical structures stifling, saying in an interview: